simonsarris/site-simonsarris/src/markdown-pages/sunlight.md

 * Bergamo Italy: **100-150** (Feb-March average)
 * Seattle WA: **100-150** (Feb-March)

+Iran has very diverse sunshine amounts so we need to know where the deaths are concentrated.

+* In Rasht, Iran **90, 78, 71, 113** for Jan, Feb, Mar, April
+* Tehran is better: **169, 180, 203, 221** for Jan, Feb, Mar, April

 Places less hard hit:
 * Bangkok **250-275** (Feb-March)
 * Kuala Lumpur **185, 192, 208** (Jan Feb March)